oolaoluwatobi/kanban-client/README.md

 It is the frontend part of a full-stack app, MERN stack, [link to backend repo](https://github.com/oolaoluwatobi/kanban-board-task-management-server)

 ## Overview
-This project is a Kanban board-inspired task management application, providing users with a seamless way to manage tasks through different stages of completion by dragging and dropping various task.
-Drawing inspiration from platforms like Trello, our goal is to create a user-friendly and efficient tool for task organization.
+This project is a Kanban board-inspired task management application, providing users with a seamless way to manage tasks through different stages of completion by dragging and dropping various tasks.
+Drawing inspiration from platforms like Trello, the goal is to create a user-friendly and efficient tool for task organization.

 ## Features